 score ≥ 5: D

-Everyone in the class and/or on any programming team should be in this Discord workspace.
+Everyone in the class and/or participating in the class should be in this Discord workspace.
 This is one way we communicate with the class.
 Here is the join link.

-Everybody in the class is required to have a Codeforces account.
-We will be running our weekly contests on that judge.
+Everybody in the class is required to have a VJudge account.
+We will be running our weekly contests on that judge

-Add your name along with your Codeforces handle name and other information to this spreadsheet.
+Add your name along with your VJudge ID, Codeforces ID (if you have one) and other information to this spreadsheet.
 (It's the same one in Basic Information list above.)

 As we proceed through the semester we will tabulate your results and put them into this NOT SET UP YET document.